 At the Atlanta office of Boling Rice LLC, our truck accident attorneys work to hold negligent truck drivers and companies liable for any accidents and injuries they cause.
-If you have suffered injury in a truck accident, please contact our office for assistance today by calling (770) 744-0890 to schedule a free consultation.
+If you have suffered injury in a truck accident, please contact our office for assistance today by calling (770) 744-0890 to schedule a free consultation with our truck accident attorneys.

 The Federal Motor Carrier Safety Administration (FMCSA ) enacts and enforces numerous regulations that commercial truck drivers and companies must follow.
 These regulations are meant to keep other motorists safe and cover matters from rest and sleep breaks to random drug testing to truck inspections.
 One important FMCSA regulation requires truck drivers to pass a medical examination before they can receive or renew a commercial driver’s license.
 This requirement is intended to make sure that all drivers are physically capable of controlling a truck and to prevent adverse health events such as heart attacks or seizures from occurring on the road.